Package Exports

 npm-package-tester

-๐งช Automatically test npm packages by discovering their CLI commands and running them in isolated Docker environments
+๐งช Automatically test npm packages (CLI and libraries) by discovering their commands and exports, running them in isolated Docker environments

 Table of Contents